MV Aurora (2000): Norovirus breakout

 During a cruise around the eastern Mediterranean in October 2003, over 500 passengers suffered stomach infections caused by the highly contagious Norovirus.
 During the outbreak, the ship's passengers were denied the right to land at Piraeus, Greece, as the ship was held in quarantine.
 Aurora departed from Piraeus on 31 October having loaded medical supplies.

-MV Aurora moored adjacent to the Gibraltar Cruise Terminal on the Western Arm of the North Mole in Gibraltar Harbour.
+Aurora moored adjacent to the Gibraltar Cruise Terminal on the Western Arm of the North Mole in Gibraltar Harbour.

 On arrival in Dubrovnik, Croatia, a health inspector boarded the vessel and ordered the sick passengers to remain in their cabins "as a precautionary measure".
 Those unaffected by the virus were allowed to leave the ship.
 There was uncertainty as to whether the ship would be allowed to dock in Gibraltar, the next scheduled port.

 Aurora was allowed to dock in Gibraltar on 3 November.
 A small number of passengers who were still recovering were required to stay on board.
 Passengers who went ashore were required to leave their passports behind.
 One passenger had died from a heart attack, unrelated to the norovirus breakout.
 The Spanish government decided to close the border between Gibraltar and Spain on advice from its health ministry.
 It was reopened a few hours after Aurora departed from Gibraltar.
 The incident caused some diplomatic tension between the United Kingdom and Spain.

 Aurora returned to Southampton on 6 November, where passengers disembarked.
 There was a widespread expression of disappointment, with some passengers threatening legal action against P&O Cruises.
 P&O Cruises said that while they would not offer a standard compensation package, cases would be considered individually.